Phase transitions in scalarized topological AdS black holes: Model

 By solving the Einstein field equation, we can obtain the complete set of field equations encompassing both matter fields and the spacetime background.
+We present the complete equations of motion and boundary conditions in Appendix~\ref{app:equations}.
 The Hawking temperature of these black hole metrics is